Kittyfisto/Metrolib/README.md

 # Example

-The following examples show a calculator mockup using (some of) the controls of this library:
+The following examples show a calculator mockup using (only some of) the controls of this library:
 ![Image of calculator mockup](Documentation/DocumentationCreator.Calculator/Calculator.png)

 # Controls